Rosuav/MustardMine/README.md

 * Query StreamLabs extension for schedule??
   - Would require assistance from SL, which they don't currently offer
   - Reverse-engineering is impractical; needs an API.
-* Countdown timer:
-  - Custom CSS is currently stubbed out.
-Is it needed?
 * Create one database transaction per incoming HTTP request, for efficiency
   - Currently all operations that *require* atomicity are done with single calls to database.py (and single transactions within that), but the